Last modified: January 6, 2020

 J.W.: The doctrine that has dominated Christian thought, certainly since Anselm, is the satisfaction theory.
 According to it, the justice of God and God’s honor are satisfied by the one who dies, who is allowed to be scapegoated for the sake of all.

 R.G.: What you can say, in my view, is that the Father is working on a sort of historical schedule.
 Christ comes at the right time, at the right hour.
-I think Gil Bailie’s paper (already cited)(1) is very important because it suggests that kenosis, emptying, here the emptying of the personality, is crucial.
+I think Gil Bailie’s paper [“The Vine and Branches Discourse: The Gospel’s Psychological Apocalypse,” Contagion 4 (1997), pages 120-145] is very important because it suggests that kenosis, emptying, here the emptying of the personality, is crucial.
 Bailie refers to Jean-Luc Marion, God without Being, and helps me understand it.
 I had struggled with the book.
 I think the title “God without being” could be translated as “God without the sacred” — God without sacred violence, God without scapegoating. (pp. 281-282)

 2. The other place that Girard comes closest to talking about Christian doctrines of atonement in his books is in talking about the Jewish ritual of atonement, in I See Satan Fall Like Lightning, ch.
 12, “Scapegoat”: